cosmos/cosmos-sdk/docs/architecture/adr-026-protobuf-regencode.md

 is more interesting.
 Protobuf 3 has no notion of optional values and thus cannot differentiate between null/unset and empty fields.
 At serialization level however, it is possible to set the fields with an empty value or omitting them entirely.
-This is a significat difference to e.g. JSON where a property can be empty (`""`, `0`), `null` or undefined, leading to 3 different documents.
+This is a significant difference to e.g. JSON where a property can be empty (`""`, `0`), `null` or undefined, leading to 3 different documents.

 Omitting empty fields is a valid option because the parser must assign the